-The notes have been assigned a foreign currency rating of "Ba2" by Moody's.
-Ratings are not a recommendation to purchase, hold or sell notes, inasmuch as the ratings do not comment as to market price or suitability for a particular investor.
+The notes have been assigned a foreign currency rating of "Baa3" by Moody's and "BBB" by S&P. Ratings are not a recommendation to purchase, hold or sell notes, inasmuch as the ratings do not comment as to market price or suitability for a particular investor.
 The ratings are based upon current information furnished to the rating agencies by the issuers and information obtained by the rating agencies from other sources.
 The ratings are only accurate as of the date thereof and may be changed, superseded or withdrawn as a result of changes in, or unavailability of, such information, and therefore a prospective purchaser should check the current ratings before purchasing the notes.
+Each rating should be evaluated independently of any other rating.

-Payment of Additional Amounts
+Payment of additional amounts

 Subject to the limitations and exceptions described in "Description of Debt Securities-Payment of Additional Amounts" in the accompanying prospectus, Vale Overseas will pay such additional amounts as may be necessary to ensure that the net amounts receivable by holders after withholding or deduction for taxes will equal the amounts that would have been payable in the absence of such withholding or deduction.
-See "Description of Deb Securities-Payment of Additional Amounts" in the accompanying prospectus.
+See "Description of Debt Securities-Payment of Additional Amounts" in the accompanying prospectus.